How to Track Your Automated Testing Efforts with Test Automation Reporting? Pitfalls and imperative features of testing platforms.

 - Test environment variable values (application version, browser, etc.)

-In addition, a good report should preferably contain dashboards with various visual information:
+Besides, a good report should preferably contain dashboards with various visual information:

 - Charts and graphs about test results